 Dizziness and Imbalance

 Feelings of dizziness and imbalance can be alarming.
 As many as half of all adults will be concerned enough about feeling dizzy to see a physician.
-Thankfully, feeling dizzy is not indicative of a larger issue in the majority of cases.
+In most cases, feeling dizzy is not indicative of a larger issue.
 Dizziness and imbalance will typically present in one of the following ways:

 • Vertigo – Vertigo creates a feeling as though the room is spinning or as if a person is floating.
 Typically, this feeling is a symptom of an issue with the inner ear.